jbarndt/fcbh-dataset-io/README.md

 ### Word Record

 **word_id** - A surrogate primary key.
 It is an integer that begins with 1 for the first record, and increments for each record inserted.
-It is present primarily to make table updates efficient, and make it easy to update.
+It is present primarily to make table updates efficient.

-**script_id** - A foreign key to the script attributes
+**script_id** - A foreign key to the script table.

 **word_seq** - An integer that defines the position of a word in the specific script line that it belongs to.
 The columns (script_id, word_seq) are a unique index.

 **verse_num** - This is typically a number, but can be a value like 2a.
-This column will be empty when the word is part of a heading, reference, note, or other non-verse text.
-When a script segment crosses a verse boundary, the Context system can provide information about which word marks the beginning of a new verse.
-Vessel and Excel cannot.
-This data item belongs to a Word Attribute only if when a script crosses a verse boundary, we are able to identify the word where the new verse starts.
+This column will be '0' when the word is part of a heading, reference, note, or other non-verse text.

 **ttype** - A code that identifies the type of data in word.
 It values are (W, S, P) meaning (Word, Space, Punctuation)